-A Judge had previously dismissed the claim that their union was somehow invalid, but Mr Hayatleh hopes to have this ruling overturned by the Court of Appeal.
+A judge had previously dismissed the claim that their union was somehow invalid, but Mr Hayatleh hopes to have this ruling overturned by the Court of Appeal.

-The lecturer did not not attend the pair’s arranged marriage, which took place in Syria 17 years ago.
-He chose for his brother to stand in for him at the ceremony, which is a legal practice under Syrian law.
+The lecturer did not attend the pair’s arranged marriage, which took place in Syria 17 years ago.
+He chose his brother to stand in for him at the ceremony, which is a legal practice under Syrian law.

 When Mr Hayatleh and his wife moved to the UK they underwent a face-to-face ceremony in Oxfordshire

 Peter Martin, Head of our Family Team comments: “The question of the validity of the marriage could be of crucial importance in deciding the issues on finances.
 It is an issue with arranged marriages and marriages outside the UK, particularly where there a very different customs, which oftem needs to be resolved.”

 The Appeal Court judges have reserved their decision and will give a ruling at a later date.

 For further information about this update then please contact Peter Martin, on 020 8349 0321 or by email.